Cold boot attack: Circumventing full disk encryption

 A common purpose of cold boot attacks is to circumvent software-based disk encryption.
 Cold boot attacks when used in conjunction with key finding attacks have been demonstrated to be an effective means of circumventing full disk encryption schemes of various vendors and operating systems, even where a Trusted Platform Module (TPM) secure cryptoprocessor is used.

 In the case of disk encryption applications that can be configured to allow the operating system to boot without a pre-boot PIN being entered or a hardware key being present (e.g. BitLocker in a simple configuration that uses a TPM without a two-factor authentication PIN or USB key), the time frame for the attack is not limiting at all.

 BitLocker

-BitLocker in its default configuration uses a trusted platform module that neither requires a pin, nor an external key to decrypt the disk.
+BitLocker in its default configuration uses a trusted platform module that neither requires a PIN, nor an external key to decrypt the disk.
 When the operating system boots, BitLocker retrieves the key from the TPM, without any user interaction.
 Consequently, an attacker can simply power on the machine, wait for the operating system to begin booting and then execute a cold boot attack against the machine to retrieve the key.
 Due to this, two-factor authentication, such as a pre-boot PIN or a removable USB device containing a startup key together with a TPM should be used to work around this vulnerability in the default BitLocker implementation.
-However, this workaround does not prevent an attacker from retrieving sensitive data from memory, nor from retrieving encryption keys cached in memory.
+However, this workaround only prevents a cold boot attack if the machine was off before the attacker gained physical access.
+If the machine had already booted and is running, it does not prevent an attacker from retrieving sensitive data from memory, nor from retrieving encryption keys cached in memory.